NCAR/FAIR-Facilities-Instruments/index.md

 ## [Workshop Information and Outputs](#workshop-information-and-outputs)

+### ***Summer 2024 Workshop at Florida State University***

+*More information coming soon.
+If you are interested in learning more or attending, please express your interest on this [form](https://forms.gle/VhQezD787Q5fxp616).
+Travel funding is available.*

 ### ***Fall 2023 Workshop at University of Colorado Boulder***

 * [Logistics and Information for Participants](https://docs.google.com/document/d/1jbFLpNDO0Qd-elS0D67IZfu5sDCkQ7X4iPqUcuJ0hog/edit)